PrivaDE: Privacy-preserving Data Evaluation for Blockchain-based Data Marketplaces: Related Works

 \section{Related Works}

 \myparagraph{Privacy-preserving Data Evaluation.} Prior work has explored privacy-preserving data valuation and selection.

-Song et al.~\cite{songDE} propose a data evaluation protocol based on uncertainty sampling, later refined by Qian et al.~\cite{qianDE}.
-Their main advance is an inner-product-based functional encryption scheme that accelerates inference.
-However, both works adopt the semi-honest adversarial model, which is insufficient for blockchain-based deployments where no trust is assumed between parties.
+Song et al.~\cite{songDE} propose a data evaluation protocol based on uncertainty sampling, later refined by Qian et al.~\cite{qianDE} with an inner-product-based functional encryption scheme.
+However, both adopt the semi-honest model, insufficient for blockchain deployments.